agraef/midizap/README.md

 :   Set the Jack client name.
 This overrides the corresponding directive in the configuration file.
 Default: "midizap".
 See Section *Jack-Related Options*.

 -k
-:   Keep track of key (on/off) status of MIDI notes and control switches.
-This isn't generally recommended, but may occasionally be useful to deal with quirky controllers sending note- or control-ons without corresponding off messages.
+:   Keep track of key (on/off) status.
+This may occasionally be useful to deal with quirky controllers sending repeated on or off messages.
+See Section *Key and Data Translations*.

 -n
 :   No automatic feedback.
 By default, midizap keeps track of controller feedback from the second input port if it is enabled (`-o2`).
 This option lets you disable this feature if the second port is being used for other purposes.
 See Section *Automatic Feedback*.